Bill Douglas: A Musical Autobiography

 From 1962-66, I attended the University of Toronto and obtained a BA in music education.
 During this time, I became very interested in 20th century classical music, and started composing pieces influenced by Anton Webern, Elliott Carter, and Igor Stravinsky, as well as such contemporary jazz artists as Paul Bley and Gary Peacock.
 I played fourth bassoon in the Toronto Symphony, and I often played jazz piano gigs on weekends.

 I was awarded a Woodrow Wilson Fellowship in 1966, and attended Yale University from 1966-69.
-There I met clarinetist Richard Stoltzman, and we have been touring and recording ever since.
+There I met clarinetist Richard Stoltzman, and we toured and recorded together until 2003.
 In 1967, I played three concerti with the Toronto Symphony.
 I received a Master of Music degree majoring in bassoon in 1968, and a Master of Musical Arts degree in composition in 1969.
 At this time, I was writing very avant-garde atonal music.
 After Yale, I received a Canada Council award to study composition in London, England for a year.

 Teaching in California